 I go into the cabin, take the boots and oilskin off, and lie down in the berth of violently shaking Aomi.

-When I have regained the sense of up-and-down, I have quickly understood the situation.
+I have regained the sense of up-and-down, and quickly understood the situation.

-Aomi, capsized by the wave, turned back to normal by the balancing effect of heavy ballast attached to the bottom.
-Though she had been running like an arrow, Aomi seems to have stopped and is rolling heavily.
+Aomi, capsized by the wave, has turned back to normal by the balancing effect of the heavy ballast attached to the bottom.
+Though running like an arrow, she seems to have stopped and is rolling heavily.